unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 At this point you might be wondering how we're able to data bind to `CurrentWeather.Temperature`, as if it were a property that returns a single value, and then also bind the `CurrentWeather` property to the `Source` property of the `FeedView` to access a much richer set of information about the `IFeed`.
 This is possible because of the bindable proxies that are being generated by the MVUX source code generators.

 The **eXtended** part of MVUX includes the generation of these bindable proxies, that bridge the gap between the **Model** that exposes asynchronous feeds of immutable data and the synchronous data binding capability of WinUI and the Uno Platform.

 Instead of an instance of `WeatherModel`, the `DataContext` on the **View** is set to be an instance of the generated `BindableWeatherModel` which exposes a property, `CurrentWeather`, the same as the original `WeatherModel`.
+The `BindableWeatherModel` also exposes a property, `Refresh`, that returns a command that wraps a call to the `Refresh` method on the `WeatherModel`.

 For the purpose of this example, the `DataContext` property can be set in the page's code-behind file: